 Install Java (version 1.8 or greater) on the machine which will act as your PC2 Server; ensure the Java bin directory is in the PATH.

-Download the latest PC2 distribution from Error!
+Download the latest PC2 distribution from https://pc2ccs.github.ioError!
 Hyperlink reference not valid..
 Install PC² by unzipping the PC² distribution to a directory of your choice.